-OPS 1.450 Low Visibility Operations - Training and Qualifications
+OPS 1.450 Low Visibility Operations - Training and Qualifications (See Appendix 1 to OPS 1.450)

 - (a) The operator shall ensure that, prior to conducting low visibility take-off, Other than Standard Category II, Category II and III operations or approaches utilising EVS: - (1) Each flight crew member: - (i) Completes the training and checking requirements prescribed in Appendix 1 including Flight Simulator training in operating to the limiting values of RVR/CMV and Decision Height appropriate to the operator's approval; and - (ii) Is qualified in accordance with Appendix 1; - (2) The training and checking is conducted in accordance with a detailed syllabus approved by the Authority and included in the Operations Manual.
 This training is in addition to that prescribed in Subpart N; and - (3) The flight crew qualification is specific to the operation and the aeroplane type.